perry-mitchell/perrymitchell.net/src/posts/2016-02-01-buttercups-free-and-secure-future/index.md

 layout: post
 title: Buttercup's free and secure future
 excerpt: I didn't always see a need for a password manager.
-I used 2 basic passwords throughout school and un...
+I used 2 basic passwords throughout school and university for most of my authenticated services, an...
+slug: buttercups-free-and-secure-future
+permalink: article/buttercups-free-and-secure-future/index.html
 date: 2016-02-01
 updatedDate: 2016-02-01
 tags: